hlascelles/karina_personal_website/_posts/kitchen/2013-02-02-pineapple-red-thai-curry.md

 * Taste to adjust salt, spiciness (chilli powder), acidity (lime juice) and sweetness (unrefined sugar).
 * Stir in half of the basil.
 * Serve with rice, sprinkled with remaining basil and with lime wedgies on the side.

+**Note:** Pineapples ripen only while being attached to the plant (they are non-climacteric), and once harvested, they stop the ripening process.
+So the freshest pineappple is always best, and don't try to ripen it at home.